raiyansarker/Dylan-Website/writings/content-to-creation.md

 ---

 Over the last four months I have been building Pinterlist, my first web app.
-My goal, going from content to creation.
+My goal, going from consumption to creation.

 A few months ago I was sitting there thinking, I am about to graduate college, I study computer science, and I have nothing to show for it.
 No way to show the world that I actually did learn some stuff in my time at college.
 It was that moment where I realized that it didn't matter how many courses I had done, or tutorials I had watched.
 If I didn't have anything to show for it, it was all in vain.
 The reason I learned to code was to create but somewhere along the way I got caught in the weeds telling my self, just one more tutorial series, then I can do something cool.